E-commerce

 March 25, 2026

-You are a Shopify Partner—agency, studio, or freelancer—and you support brands in moving to Shopify, Shopify Plus, or POS.
+You are a Shopify Partner: an agency, studio, or freelancer, and you help brands move to Shopify, Shopify Plus, or POS.
 Between an initial LinkedIn contact and a signed deal, there are often weeks of qualification, documents, and follow-ups.
-Without a framework, opportunities are lost, overlap with the Shopify sales team complicates things, and you no longer know which files deserve your energy.
-This guide helps you structure your pipeline of referrals and leads: alignment with official documentation, real statuses in the dashboard, and best practices for clean co-selling.
-For program context, also see our overview of the Shopify Partner Program and our strategies to accelerate the sales cycle on the partner side.
+Without a framework, opportunities are lost, duplicates with the Shopify sales team complicate matters, and you no longer know which deals deserve your energy.
+This guide helps you structure your referral and lead pipeline: alignment with the official documentation, real statuses in the dashboard, and best practices for co-selling properly.
+For program context, also see our overview of the Shopify Partner program and our strategies for accelerating the sales cycle on the partner side.

 Summary